-What are some hazardous materials you transport by bus? can't transport by bus?
+- Name some things to check in the interior of a bus during a pre-trip inspection. - 2.
+What are some hazardous materials you can transport by bus? - 3.
+What are some hazardous materials you can't transport by bus? - 4.
 What is a standee line?